Seirdy/seirdy.one/content/notes/_index.md

 Notes
 =====

 This is my microblog, containing short informal entries.
 [See my blog](../posts/) for longer entries.
-An [An Atom feed](./atom.xml) contains the full text of all my notes.
+[An Atom feed](./atom.xml) contains the full text of all my notes.
 If that has any problems, I also have [a legacy RSS feed](./index.xml).